sdetannguyen/api-rest-assured-tests/README.md

-# apiAutomation - Decepticon
+# api-rest-assured-java-tests
-This repo contains the source code of api automation test
+This repo contains the source code of api automation test using java-restassured